microsoft/hlsl-specs/proposals/0031-hlsl-vector-matrix-operations.md

 are therefore members of the struct.

-Since the `ByteAddressBuffer` and `RWByteAddressBuffer` are not convertable to each other, use use different named types for the matrix references.
+Since the `ByteAddressBuffer` and `RWByteAddressBuffer` are not convertable to each other, it is neccesary to use different named types for the matrix references.
 A base class, `MatrixRefImpl` is used for the common code.

 Other functions in the API are implemented in terms of `MatrixRefImpl`.
-This allows the compiler to generate more useful diagnostics if wrong types are used.
+An option considered was to use a template parameter for the entire matrix type.
+However, this approach results in hard to understand error messages if a non-MatrixRef type is passed for that parameter.

 Example usage: